Drake rallies to beat No. 22 Loyola Chicago in OT, 51-50

 Roman Penn’s layup with 1:23 left in regulation drew the Bulldogs even, and Loyola Chicago only had one more shot attempt in regulation as the game went OT tied at 45.

+The rivalry game ended with coaches shouting at each other and assistants had to be separated.

+“Heat of the battle,” Moser said.
+“Two teams battling.
+We’ll move on.”

 Loyola tried to pull away with an 11-0 run in the first half.
-Cameron Krutwig scored on consecutive baskets and Marquise Kennedy added a layup to make it 23-14.
+Krutwig scored on consecutive baskets and Marquise Kennedy added a layup to make it 23-14.

 Drake closed the gap to 25-22 before halftime on a jumper by D.J.
 Wilkins.
 The Bulldogs stayed close despite missing 11 of their first 14 shots and all nine of their first-half attempts from 3-point range.